Elementary embeddings in torsion-free hyperbolic groups: Elementary embeddings in hyperbolic groups

 \begin{defi} \emph{(graph of groups with surfaces)} A graph of groups with surfaces is a graph of groups $\Lambda$ together with a set $V_{S}$ of its vertices such that any vertex $v$ in $V_S$ satisfies: \begin{itemize} \item there exists a compact connected surface with boundary $\Sigma$, such that the vertex group $G_v$ is the fundamental group $S$ of $\Sigma$; \item for each edge $e$ adjacent to $v$, the injection $i_e: G_e \hookrightarrow G_v$ maps $G_e$ onto a maximal boundary subgroup of $S$; \item this induces a bijection between the set of edges adjacent to $v$ and the set of conjugacy classes in $S$ of maximal boundary subgroups of $S$. \end{itemize} The vertices of $V_S$ are called surface type vertices.
 A vertex $v$ of the tree $T_{\Lambda}$ corresponding to $\Lambda$ whose projection $p(v)$ to $\Lambda$ is of surface type is also said to be of surface type.
 The surfaces corresponding to surface type vertices of $\Lambda$ are called the surfaces of $\Lambda$. \end{defi}

-We define hyperbolic towers. \begin{defi} \emph{(hyperbolic floor)} Consider a triple $(G, G', r)$ where $G$ is a group, $G'$ is a subgroup of $G$, and $r$ is a retraction from $G$ onto $G'$.
-We say that $(G, G', r)$ is a hyperbolic floor if there exists a non trivial decomposition $\Gamma$ of $G$ as a graph of groups with surfaces, and a Bass-Serre presentation $(\Gamma^0, T^0)$ of $\Gamma$ such that: \begin{itemize} \item the surfaces of $\Gamma$ which are not once punctured tori have characteristic at most $-2$; \item $G'$ is the free product of the stabilizers of the non surface type vertices of $\Gamma^0$; \item every edge of $\Gamma$ joins a surface type vertex to a non surface type vertex (bipartism); \item the retraction $r$ sends surface type vertex groups of $\Gamma$ to non abelian images. \end{itemize} \end{defi}
+We define extended hyperbolic towers. \begin{defi} \emph{((extended) hyperbolic floors)} Consider a triple $(G, G', r)$ where $G$ is a group, $G'$ is a subgroup of $G$, and $r$ is a retraction from $G$ onto $G'$.

+We say that $(G, G', r)$ is an extended hyperbolic floor if there exists a non trivial decomposition $\Gamma$ of $G$ as a graph of groups with surfaces, and a Bass-Serre presentation $(\Gamma^0, T^0)$ of $\Gamma$ such that: \begin{itemize} \item the surfaces of $\Gamma$ which are not once punctured tori have Euler characteristic at most $-2$; \item $G'$ is the free product of the stabilizers of the non surface type vertices of $\Gamma^0$; \item every edge of $\Gamma$ joins a surface type vertex to a non surface type vertex (bipartism); \item either the retraction $r$ sends surface type vertex groups of $\Gamma$ to non abelian images; or $G'$ is cyclic and there exists a retraction $r': G * \Z \to G' * \Z$ which sends surface type vertex groups of $\Gamma$ to non abelian images. \end{itemize} If the first alternative holds in this last condition, we say that $(G,G',r)$ is a hyperbolic floor. \end{defi}

-\begin{defi} \emph{(hyperbolic tower)} Let $G$ be a group, let $H$ be a subgroup of $G$.
-We say that $G$ is a hyperbolic tower based on $H$ if there exists a finite sequence $G=G^0 \geq G^1 \geq \ldots \geq G^m \geq H$ of subgroups of $G$ where $m \geq 0$ and: \begin{itemize} \item for each $k$ in $[0, m-1]$, there exists a retraction $r_k:G^{k} \rightarrow G^{k+1}$ such that the triple $(G^k, G^{k+1}, r_k)$ is a hyperbolic floor, and $H$ is contained in one of the non surface type vertex group of the corresponding hyperbolic floor decomposition; \item $G^m = H * F * S_1 * \ldots * S_p$ where $F$ is a (possibly trivial) free group, $p \geq 0$, and each $S_i$ is the fundamental group of a closed surface without boundary of Euler characteristic at most $-2$. \end{itemize} \end{defi}
+\begin{defi} \emph{((extended) hyperbolic tower)} Let $G$ be a non cyclic group, let $H$ be a subgroup of $G$.
+We say that $G$ is an extended hyperbolic tower based on $H$ if there exists a finite sequence $G=G^0 \geq G^1 \geq \ldots \geq G^m \geq H$ of subgroups of $G$ where $m \geq 0$ and: \begin{itemize} \item for each $k$ in $[0, m-1]$, there exists a retraction $r_k:G^{k} \rightarrow G^{k+1}$ such that the triple $(G^k, G^{k+1}, r_k)$ is an (extended) hyperbolic floor, and $H$ is contained in one of the non surface type vertex group of the corresponding hyperbolic floor decomposition; \item $G^m = H * F * S_1 * \ldots * S_p$ where $F$ is a (possibly trivial) free group, $p \geq 0$, and each $S_i$ is the fundamental group of a closed surface without boundary of Euler characteristic at most $-2$. \end{itemize} Note that for $0 \leq k < m-1$, $(G^k, G^{k+1}, r_k)$ can only be a (non extended) hyperbolic floor.
+Moreover if $(G^{m-1}, G^m, r_{m-1})$ is not a hyperbolic floor, then $G^{m}$ must be cyclic, so $H$ is cyclic or trivial.
+In particular every extended hyperbolic tower over a non trivial non cyclic group is in fact a hyperbolic tower. \end{defi}

+In the published version of this paper \cite{PerinElementaryAnn}, we did not define extended hyperbolic floors and towers, but only hyperbolic floors and towers.
+However the proof of Proposition 5.11 of \cite{PerinElementaryAnn} overlooked some special cases, and for the statement of the proposition to be true, hyperbolic floors should be replaced by \textbf{extended} hyperbolic floors (see Proposition \ref{Retraction} in this paper).